slamora/brackets-wiki/Notes-on-CodeMirror.md

 Our original prototype ran completely in the browser and was powered by the ACE editor.
 ACE editor is great and we even contributed some bug fixes back to the project.
 However, we wanted to do our due diligence and also researched using CodeMirror.

 In the end we choose CodeMirror because it is licensed under MIT and that is the license we ultimately wanted for Brackets.
 We've been working closely with Marijn, the creator of CodeMirror, and have been submitting pull requests back to the main project.
-Our fork of CodeMirror is public and we plan to submit all our changes back to the main project (including the Quick Edit functionality).
+Our fork of CodeMirror is public and we plan to submit all our changes back to the main project (including the inline widget functionality used by Brackets's "Quick Edit" feature).